IBM/cloud-pak-deployer/docs/src/30-reference/configuration/cp4ba.md

 ## What is in the package 📦

 When you perform full deployment, as a result you will get full CP4BA platform as seen in the picture.
-You can also omit some capabilities - this is covered later in this doc.
+You can fine tune deployment configuration to omit what you dont need, however only full deploument is executed as part of validation activities.

 More details about each section from the picture follows below it.